-[Means for solving the problem] The book in/out managing device relating to the invention includes: books with identification information; automatic delivery cases with identification information for storing the books; a storeroom for housing the cases; storage means which stores book information including location information for the books stored in the storeroom together with information formed by combining the identification information attached to the books with the identification information attached to the case where the books is stored; automatic delivery means which automatically retrieves a case housing a book to be discharged from the storeroom, on the basis of the information information attached to a book to be stored in the storeroom and the identification information attached to an arbitrary case which can store the book, to generate new book information for the book; and automatic receiving means which automatically receives the case storing the book; and automatic receiving means which automatically receives the case storing the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information generated by the generation means." ([0008]-[0010])
+[Means for solving the problem] The book in/out managing device relating to the invention includes: books with identification information; automatic delivery cases with identification information for storing the books; a storeroom for housing the cases; storage means which stores book information including location information for the books stored in the storeroom together with information formed by combining the identification information attached to the books with the identification information attached to the case where the books are stored; automatic delivery means which automatically retrieves a case housing a book to be discharged from the storeroom, on the basis of the information information attached to a book to be stored in the storeroom and the identification information attached to an arbitrary case which can store the book, to generate new book information for the book; and automatic receiving means which automatically receives the case storing the book; and automatic receiving means which automatically receives the case storing the book; and automatic receiving means which automatically receives the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information for the book; and automatic receiving means which automatically receives the case storing the book to be stored in the storeroom, on the basis of the book information generated by the generation means." ([0008]-[0010])

-[Examples] (Omitted) FIG. 1 illustrates an overall configuration of the book in/out managing device described in this example.
-The symbol 11 in the figure indicates a bookshelf installed in the storeroom on the third floor of the library, for example, and housing a plurality of containers 12, 12, ....
-Each of the containers 12, 12, .... contains a plurality of cases 13, 13, ....
-Each of the cases 13, 13, .... includes one book.
-The cases 13, 13, .... are based on a standardized certain size.
+[Examples] (...Omitted...)
+FIG. 1 illustrates an overall configuration of the book in/out managing device described in this example.
+Reference numeral 11 in the figure indicates a bookshelf installed in the storeroom on the third floor of the library, for example, and housing a plurality of containers 12, 12, Each of the containers 12, 12, ... contains a plurality of cases 13, 13, Each of the cases 13, 13, includes one book.
+The cases 13, 13, ... are based on a certain standardized size.
 The cases have multiple kinds of thickness in accordance with a thickness of a book to be stored, with respect to the standard size.